RawaaRajab/OpenMedicalDatasets/docs/index.md

 ## Github repo

-the github repo is open for contrubutions and seggusetions
+the github repo is open for contrubutions and suggestions.

 Check [Github opendatasets](https://github.com/RawaaMoh/OpenMedicalDatasets).